Grokitach/Stalker_GAMMA/Patchnotes.md

 Guns have been improved noticeably based on the work of AndTheHeroIs through his "GAMMA Immaculate Munition Pack" (GIMP) and 3D Shader Scopes for GAMMA (3DSSG) mods, notably based on weapon models from Kmack, Meowie, and many other modders.
 The changes have been further tweaked and balanced for GAMMA, with a particular emphasis on weapon upgrade kits that provide nice conversions and improvements to existing "mid" weapons.
 For instance, a simple PM pistol can turn into a fast-firing, low-recoil, large-magazine pistol with a laser module; the Kiparis can turn into a 50-round magazine beast; and the AUG 9mm can have a long-range thermal scope for much cheaper than any other thermal kit.
 Many new weapons have been added to GAMMA, like the MAC10, MSBS Grot, HK23, SVT40, and more.
 Many weapon animations have been improved.
 Shotguns have been rebalanced a bit based on new models and animation sets, and sawn-offs now fit pistol slots.
 Moreover, 3D ballistics have been turned on by default, meaning guns will shoot where the barrel is aiming, which puts more emphasis on using lasers for hip firing.
 Laser rendering has been improved based on the Laser Settings addon by Borksy, which makes the laser size change and dim based on target distance.
 Weapon handling has been changed thanks to the work of Verdatim: swapping to pistols is now much faster than swapping to other guns, and aiming down sights plays a little shouldering animation with a speed depending on the gun type, handling stat, and weapon weight.
 Gun repair types have been changed a bit.
 Finally, using a new engine feature, UBGL usage is now tied to a specific key: Left Alt.

-The audio was improved with better gun and inventory sounds by Oleh, as well as indoor spatial audio with reverb according to room size.
+The audio was improved with better gun and inventory sounds by Oleh, new movement sounds, as well as indoor spatial audio with reverb according to room size.

 As usual, many, many bugfixes were made, with important fixes to how artifact crafting is handled to avoid weird crafting results and how artifacts are managed regarding tasks to avoid fully upgraded, equipped artifacts being handed over to NPCs.